Pandemic worsening here and beyond

 Amid the rise in cases, Wagner announced an IDPH mobile testing unit will be at the Monroe County Annex, located at 901 Illinois Avenue in Waterloo, this coming Tuesday and Wednesday from 8 a.m. to 4 p.m.

-The rise in cases has affected county government, as the Monroe County Circuit Court learned over the weekend that members of its staff were in contact with someone who has the virus.
+The rise in cases has affected county and local government, as the Monroe County Circuit Court learned over the weekend that members of its staff were in contact with someone who has the virus.

 “We are working with the Monroe County Health Department, and out of an abundance of caution, the court, state’s attorney’s office, circuit clerk’s office and probation office will be closed this week, and the status will be reevaluated at the end of the week,” Monroe County State’s Attorney Chris Hitzemann wrote on Facebook.